JonathanGrossman/python_basics/08_operators.md

 ## Logical Operators

-Logical operators check whether an expression is `True` or `False`.
+Logical operators check whether an expression or object is `True` or `False`.
 The logical operators are `not`, `or`, and `and`.
 Like comparison operators, you use logical operators with operands (of virtually any data type) to write Boolean expressions.
 You direct the flow of your Python application by checking whether a condition is `True` or `False`:

 ```python
 # example of checking whether a condition is True